blaineboudreau/MEAN_App-1/README.md

 ![screen shot 2017-01-12 at 1 56 16 pm](https://cloud.githubusercontent.com/assets/22794560/21908448/fe86f728-d8d0-11e6-8ec6-cd3c1af42315.png)
 <hr>

-Welcome to eTrendy's app for Fashion at your finger tips.
+Welcome to eTrendy's app for Fashion at your finger tips.<br>
-This is collaborative group MEAN-Stack App project for Unit 3 at General Assembly This is a simulated store app built.
+This is simulated store, collaborative group MEAN-Stack App project for Unit 3 at General Assembly

 To view this app go to: [eTrendy@heroku.com](https://etrendy-app.herokuapp.com/)